Senda-Nasr/Senda-Nasr/README.md

 ### Hello World 👋 It's [Senda!](https://github.com/Senda-Nasr)

-Hi,I'm Senda Nasr🙌, a Data Analyst and Python Developer.
-I love getting involved in challenging problems and analysis and continue my journey to learn and grow ❤✌
+I am a Data Analyst and Python Developer who loves getting involved in challenging problems and analysis.
+I am on a journey to learn and grow.❤✌

   <h1>My GitHub Repositories</h1>